Nuclear Power and the Environment

 In the United States, as of 2008, uranium ore reserves are primarily kept in Wyoming and New Mexico, totaling an estimated one billion, 227 million pounds.
 This uranium ore will be turned into fuel that will be used in the operation of nuclear power plants, creating low-levels of radioactive waste.
 "Spent" uranium fuel becomes radioactive waste as a result of the fission process.
 This "spent" fuel must be removed and replaced from nuclear power plants every 18 to 24 months; it is then shipped to specifically designed and licensed disposal sites.
 The U.S. Nuclear Regulatory Commission and the U.S. Department of Transportation carefully control and regulate the management, packing, transport, and disposal of waste.

-The Flower's Report
+The Flowers Report

-The Flower's report is composed of eleven chapters in a compilation of over 200 pages.
+The Flowers report is composed of eleven chapters in a compilation of over 200 pages.
 The chapters cover a wide range of subjects and topics related to radioactive activity.

 Chapter One: Introduction

 The Flower's Report introduction chapter consists of six pages.
 The report introduces the topics of nuclear technology, future projections on commercial reactors, concerns for left over radioactive waste, other uses of nuclear technology (that will not be the focus of the report), and concerns with development of nuclear reactors.

 This chapter also gives an arrangement of the entire report's information that acts as an outline for the information presented, including later chapters' topics and main points.